New Jersey claiming itself as the “pizza capital of the world…”

-NEW JERSEY (FOX) — New Jersey is claiming itself the pizza capital of the world.
+NEW JERSEY (FOX) — New Jersey claims the title of pizza capital of the world.

 The Garden State made this declaration on Thursday in a controversial tweet from its verified account.